kernelwernel/VMAware/README.md

 <br>

 ## Issues, discussions, pull requests, and inquiries 📬
 If you have any suggestions, ideas, or any sort of contribution, feel free to ask!
 I'll be more than happy to discuss either in the [issue](https://github.com/kernelwernel/VMAware/issues) or [discussion](https://github.com/kernelwernel/VMAware/discussions) sections.
-If you want to personally ask something in private, my discord is `kr.nl`.
+If you want to personally ask something in private, our discords are `kr.nl` and `shenzken`

 For email inquiries: `jeanruyv@gmail.com`